This may take up to thirty seconds.

 During this time, many Jews around the world build a sukkah, a temporary, hut-like structure with a roof of fronds.
 It is symbolic of the homes that Jews lived while wandering in the wilderness after the exodus from Egypt.
 Like the wedding chuppah, the temporary structure of the sukkah reminds us that life is fragile.
 After some serious atoning on Yom Kippur, Sukkot is a time for us to be with family and community, in thanksgiving for all that we have.
 Some Jews share meals and even sleep under the chuppah during this eight day festival!

-While we have yet to construct our own sukkah (fortunately, we have access to a few), this year I wanted to create a celebratory Sukkot cocktail.
-Etrog (citron) is the fruit most associated with this holiday, and serendipitously we happen to have an etrog tree in our backyard!
+While we have yet to construct our own sukkah this year I wanted to create a celebratory Sukkot cocktail.
+Etrog (citron) is the fruit most associated with this holiday, and we happen to have an etrog tree in our backyard!
 A single, kosher (blessed) etrog from Israel typically can run from anywhere between $30-$100.
-Since they are grown for ceremonial use, they look perfect but are laden with pesticides so it's not recommended to cook with them.
+Since they are grown for ceremonial use, they are laden with pesticides so it's not safe to cook with them.

 If you don't happen to have access to fresh, "organic" etrogs like us, I recommend using organic Meyer lemons for this simple jam cocktail.
 Or, if you don't have time to make jam there's nothing wrong with purchasing a beautiful jar of organic citrus marmalade!